KrystynaMil/Expenses-APP/README.md

 ## General info

 > This is a react front-end app.
-The App is called "Expenses-APP" and it is a simple list of expenses by year that allows the users to see/add and filter by year  their expenses.
+The App is called "Expenses-APP" and it is a simple list of expenses by year that allows the users to see/add and filter their expenses.
 ## Screenshots

 ![Example screenshot](./public/screenshort.png)